 First, that’s because I get bored.
-And second, because from an evolutionary perspective, humans either walked or ran for their lives (sprint).
-There was no need to waste energy jogging.
+And second, because from an evolutionary perspective, humans either walked or sprinted for their lives — there was no reason to waste energy jogging.

 I typically work out five to six times a week, and most of those workouts are pretty intense.
 While that doesn’t completely compensate for the countless hours I spend in front of a computer, it’s the best I can do.

 If you don’t have a good fitness routine in place yet (one that makes you break a sweat every day), I recommend signing up for CrossFit, NCFit or some other type of functional fitness program that challenges you and gets you out of your comfort zone.

 Here are my top tips to be more physically active: